 Our bodies were designed to move.
 Studies show that people who spend their days at sedentary jobs have more health problems than their active counterparts.
 No wonder.
 Blood pools in the legs and spinal pressure builds after just 20 minutes hunched over in a chair.
-Sitting is also linked to weight gain and early death.
+Sit all day is also linked to weight gain and early death.

 What’s the problem?
 When we sit too long in a stationary position, our body tightens and lock ups.
 Our hamstrings get shorter and our hip flexors tighter.
 If we do this for hours every day, our tight muscles can change the way we walk, run, sit or lie down.

 When we stand, our weight is distributed.
 When we sit, we aren’t using the natural curves of the spine to hold ourselves up against gravity.
 Maintaining good posture while sitting – instead of slouching – can help.
 Chiropractor Dr. Cynthia Boyd of Symmetry Health Centers offers some health tips to minimize the damage too much sitting can cause.

 When you’re in your chair